Coventry: Cultural institutions

 The Herbert Art Gallery and Museum is one of the largest cultural institutions in Coventry.
 Another visitor attraction in the city centre is Coventry Transport Museum, which has the largest public collection of British-made road vehicles in the world.
 The most notable exhibits are the world speed record-breaking cars, Thrust2 and ThrustSSC The museum received a refurbishment in 2004 which included the creation of a new entrance as part of the city's Phoenix Initiative project.
 It was a finalist for the 2005 Gulbenkian Prize.

+Historic Coventry Trust (previously known as The Charterhouse Coventry Preservation Trust) was founded in 2011.
+The Trust is a social enterprise aiming to regenerate Coventry's historic buildings and landscapes.
+Their sites across Coventry include the Charterhouse, the two surviving City Gates, Drapers' Hall, London Road Cemetery: Paxton's Arboretum and Priory Row.

 The £5 million Fargo Village creative quarter shopping precinct was open in 2014 on Far Gosford Street with a mixture of retail units.

 About 4 mi from the city centre and just outside Coventry in Baginton is the Lunt Fort, a reconstructed Roman fort on its original site.
 The Midland Air Museum is situated just within the perimeter of Coventry on land adjacent to Coventry Airport and near Baginton.

 Coventry was one of the main centres of watchmaking during the 18th and 19th centuries and as the industry declined, the skilled workers were key to setting up the cycle trade.
-A group of local enthusiasts founded a museum in Spon Street.
+A group of local enthusiasts founded the Coventry Watch Museum in Spon Street.

 The city's main police station in Little Park Street also hosts a museum of Coventry's police force.
 The museum, based underground, is split into two sections—one representing the history of the city's police force, and the other compiling some of the more unusual, interesting and grisly cases from the force's history.
 The museum is funded from charity donations—viewings can be made by appointment.

 Coventry City Farm was a small farm in an urban setting.
 It was mainly to educate city children who might not get out to the countryside very often.
 The farm closed in 2008 due to funding problems.

-Demography
+Demographics

-Coventry has an ethnic minority population which represented 33.4% of the population at the 2011 census.
+Coventry has an ethnic minority population which represented 34.5% of the population at the 2021 census.
 The ethnic minority population is concentrated in the Foleshill and the St Michael's wards.
 Islam is the largest non-Christian religion, but the composition of the ethnic minority population is not typical of the UK with significant numbers of other South Asians.
 Both Sikh and Hindu religions are represented significantly higher than in the rest of the West Midlands in general.